-The amount of gas consumed (kWh) is based on underlying data from 2013 used in the pricing model for the 2015 pricing year.
-The number of consumers for each category is based on the most recent ICP figures available at June 2014.
+The amount of gas consumed (kWh) and number of ICPs per consumer group is based on underlying data from 2014, equivalent to that used in the pricing model for the 2016 pricing year.
+This approach is consistent with the requirements of the regulated price path determined by the Commerce Commission which provides for a lag in quantity data.
 The connected flow rate of a consumer is derived from the "average" midpoints for scm/h in relation to each consumer group.
 This was done due to a lack of more detailed information on individual consumer capacity.